freeCodeCamp/guide/pages/docs/certificates-guide/override-class-declaration-by-styling-id-attributes/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Override Class Declaration by Styling ID Attributes"
+title: "Override Class Declaration by Styling ID Attributes"
+parent: "certificates-guide"
 ---

 We can use `id` to override styling too. `id` should have a higher priority than `class`, so its rules apply if a conflict occurs.